Norman Greenbaum interview

 Yes we were.
 And me, not so much anymore.

-Spirit In The Sky was recorded is San Francisco.
+Spirit In The Sky album was recorded in San Francisco.
 I was a solo artist, so we put together a backing band and singers and recorded at 960 Bush, Coast Recorders.

 Basic band for the tracks.
 Bass, drums, 2 guitars.
 I had a Telecaster, Russell DaShiell played a Les Paul, I guess, I had Fender tube amps.
 I don’t remember what other people had.